cyber-dojo/cyber-dojo/README.md

   FORK_BUTTON=off
   ```

-From 0.1.319 onwards, you can turn off the [bashboard] button from the
+From 0.1.319 onwards, you can turn off the [dashboard] button from the
 info toolbar with the following `web.env` entry:
   ```
   DASHBOARD_BUTTON=off